hayk-simonyan/deel-hometask/frontend/README.md

 - **Styling**: The application uses very basic JSS styling without focusing on aesthetics.
 - **Error Handling**: The error handling is minimal, mainly focusing on demonstrating API interactions.
 - **Authentication**: The authentication process is simplified, relying on the `profile_id` provided in the headers.
+- **UI Alerts**: Currently UI Alerts just display generic error or success messages, it can be improved to display more specific responses.